Glow on the go: The ultimate skincare travel kit for your next trip

 Image credit: Sephora

 A moisturiser is a must-have product for both morning and night skin care.
-Be it at home, or while travelling, this essential should be used every day after cleansing and toning your skin.
-You should also use it before applying makeup as it not only preps your skin but also keeps it nourished and plump.
+Be it at home or while travelling, this essential should be used every day after cleansing and toning your skin.
+You should also use a moisturiser before applying makeup.
+It not only preps your skin but also keeps it nourished and plump.

-The Clinique Moisture Surge moisturiser works deep, penetrating up to 10 layers of skin and lasts for around 100 hours.
+The Clinique Moisture Surge moisturiser works deep, penetrating up to 10 layers of skin, lasting for around 100 hours.
 It is fortified with hyaluronic acid and an aloe vera bio-ferment that helps add moisture.
 The activated aloe water also helps the skin lock in moisture for a long time.

 Image credit: Sephora